-Tom Chittenden is Chief Data Science Officer and Founding Director of the Genuity Science Advanced Artificial Intelligence Research Laboratory.
+Tom Chittenden is Chief Technology Officer and Founding Director of the Genuity Science Advanced Artificial Intelligence Research Laboratory.
 Tom is responsible for development and execution of our global AI/ML R&D strategy.
 This R&D initiative includes development of advance deep learning, statistical machine learning, and probabilistic programming analytics aimed at furthering scientific understanding of human disease initiation and progression, knowledge that can be directly applied in innovative products for better care and medicine in a range of disease areas.

 The principal focus of the work of Tom and his team is the development and application of integrated systems biology models to investigate evolutionary factors of human disease.
 The broad objective is to understand how genetic variation and somatic mutation regulate aberrant gene activity and subsequent disease biology.
 To this end, Tom spent a year as a Visiting Research Scientist in the Department of Statistics at the University of Oxford, where he formulated a general strategy for constructing machine learning models by integrating a priori biological knowledge with multiple types of high-throughput genomic and phenotype data.